 Island Poké: the healthy (and popular) lunch

 Fresh, authentic and addictive, the ‘Poké Bowl’ is a base of rice or slaw topped with seaweeds, fruit salsas, pickles and garnishes.
-It's lunch made happy.
+It’s lunch made happy and now you can order ahead for pick-up.

 What should I try?
 Choose one of the set bowls and you can’t go wrong as the team has curated the perfect bowls.